RF-Informed Graph Neural Networks for Accurate and Data-Efficient Circuit Performance Prediction: Related Work

-Traditional machine learning (ML) regressors, such as k-nearest neighbors (kNNs), random forests, and support vector regressors (SVRs), have been used for inferring circuit parameters that produce a desired output or performance (i.e., inverse design).
-Some of these methods achieve mean relative errors (MRE) as low as 0.23\% for receiver components consisting of voltage amplifiers (VA), LNAs, and mixers, at a single frequency \cite{r1}.
-However, these approaches are typically limited to linear circuits.
-For example, in \cite{r1}, errors rise to $\sim$50\% in nonlinear power amplifiers (PAs).
-In contrast, neural surrogates equipped with techniques such as Monte Carlo dropout or deep ensembles can capture complex nonlinear interactions and provide calibrated uncertainty, making them more suitable for generalizable modeling and downstream optimization.
+An alternative strategy is to learn a surrogate model for fast prediction of circuit FoMs and integrate it into the optimization process.
+Classical deterministic surrogates, such as partial least-squares (PLS) regression \cite{b7}, offer weighted combination of all inputs that perform well when the response surface is nearly linear but do not capture the strong nonlinearities and complex FoM distributions inherent in RFICs.
+Traditional ML regressors, such as k-nearest neighbors (kNNs), random forests, and support vector regressors (SVRs), have been used for inferring circuit parameters that produce a desired performance (i.e., inverse design), achieving mean relative errors (MRE) as low as 0.23\% for receiver components consisting of voltage amplifiers (VA), LNAs, and mixers, at a single frequency \cite{r1}.
+However, errors rise to $\sim$50\% in nonlinear circuits such as power amplifiers (PAs).
+In contrast, deep neural surrogates can capture complex nonlinear interactions better, making them more suitable for generalizable modeling and downstream optimization.

-As a result, a growing body of work has applied neural networks (NNs) in RF domains to model various FoMs from sizing parameters or perform inverse design by predicting parameter sets that meet specified performance targets \cite{b11}.
-One of the simplest NN architectures, feed-forward or artificial neural networks (ANNs), has been widely used for modeling passive RF circuits, including the S-parameters of high-speed links \cite{b14} and multilayer interconnects \cite{b15}.
-For more complex circuits with nonlinear active components, such as PAs, both local and global interactions play an important role in circuit behavior.
-To capture the localized interactions of nonlinear RF components, convolution neural networks (CNNs) should be considered.
+A growing body of work has applied neural networks (NNs) in RF domains to model various FoMs from sizing parameters or perform inverse design \cite{b11}.
+One of the simplest NN architectures, feed-forward neural networks have been widely used for modeling passive RF circuits \cite{b14, b15}.
+Alternatively, for more complex circuits with nonlinear active components, such as PAs, both local and global interactions play an important role in circuit behavior, making convolution neural networks (CNNs) an intuitive choice.
+As an example, in \cite{b16}, the insertion loss S-parameters of a post-layout PA matching circuit is modeled with a CNN and optimized with genetic algorithm (GA).
+This approach achieves approximately 4,500$\times$ speedup in the inverse design process.
+However, this models generalize only to circuits within the same distribution the CNN was trained on.
+New circuits exhibiting significantly different physics, such as ones with active components, often require exhaustive retraining, potentially offsetting the benefits of automation.
+Moreover, this work requires a large dataset of over 300{,}000 simulations and substantial computational and memory resources.